-- Include protein at each meal.
+- Include lean sources of protein at each meal.

-- Plan healthy snacks (fresh fruit, nuts, Greek yogurt with granola, hummus with vegetables, or a protein bar).
+- Plan healthy snacks (fresh fruit, unsalted nuts, Greek yogurt with granola, hummus with vegetables, or a protein bar).

-Getting Back to Exercising
+Getting Back to Being Physically Active

-After recovering from delivery (which may take a couple months), walking may be the perfect post-partum activity because it's easy to do, not strenuous and can include baby.
+After recovering from delivery (which may take a couple months), walking may be the perfect post-partum activity because it's easy to do, low impact and can include baby.
 You can incorporate weightlifting or a resistance routine (such as yoga or using exercise bands) once you regain your strength and your baby is a little older, but to start, aim for a daily 2- to 4-mile walk with your baby and stroller.

 Avoiding Weight Loss Fads